10 Concerns in the Christians Walk with God – Part 8

 Psalm 68:19, "Blessed be the Lord, who daily loadeth us with benefits, even the God of our salvation."
 David wanted to praise the Lord with all that was within him.
 That was true in David’s day.
 How much more is it true today?
 Truly, He has daily loaded us with blessings.
 Daily we need to be reminding ourselves and giving thanks for the Lord’s benefits.
 Therefore, we have a duty to bless the God of our salvation.
 If that was true then, how much more so now!

 In Psalm 103, David identifies eight spiritual reasons that should encourage our hearts to offer God thanksgiving and praise.
 “Bless the LORD, O my soul, and forget not all his benefits” (Psalm 103:2).
 To bless the Lord means to show admiration for the Lord as we thank and praise Him.
 It’s a call to give adoration, praise and worship to a worthy God.
-David is focusing on the abundant goodness of God.
-He warns of the dangers of forgetting the benefits of the Lord in his life.
+David was focusing on the abundant goodness of God.
+He warned of the dangers of forgetting the benefits of the Lord in his life.
 The word forget refers to a lapse of memory that can cause one to wander.
-David seeks to stir up his inner man to praise the Lord.
-Perhaps he is in a spiritual slump.
-Perhaps his praise isn’t as vocal or as frequent as it should be, so, he challenges himself to bless the Lord.
-It’s human nature to forget God’s benefits so, focusing on God’s blessings must be a deliberate choice.
-When we forget what we have in Jesus and who we are in Jesus, there is the danger that might wander away from Him.
+David sought to stir up his inner man to praise the Lord.
+Perhaps he was in a spiritual slump.
+Perhaps his praise wasn’t as vocal or as frequent as it should have been, so he challenged himself to bless the Lord.
+It’s human nature to forget God’s benefits so focusing on God’s blessings must be a deliberate choice.
+When we forget what we have in Jesus and who we are in Him, there is the danger that we might wander away from Him.
 We are living in a day when there truly is a drought of praise among the people of God.
 We would be wise to stir up our own souls to praise the Lord!
-As David closes this Psalm, he calls on all of creation to join him in his praise of the Lord.
+As David closed this Psalm, he called on all of creation to join him in his praise of the Lord.
 Angels, saints, servants, and sinners, along with all of creation, are called upon to offer God the praise, glory and adoration He deserves.

 Thank the Lord for the blessings of salvation you can enjoy right now.
 What a wonderful privilege to know Jesus Christ personally!
-Because of salvation we will someday enjoy a home in Heaven, a sinless body and eternity with Christ.
+Because of salvation we will someday enjoy a home in Heaven, a sinless body, and eternity with Christ.
 We all look forward to our future with Jesus Christ but it's easy to forget about the benefits of salvation for today.
 Since God is the source of all our blessings, He deserves the full measure of our praise.
-If we honestly asses all that the Lord has done for you, it will not take long for you to begin rejoicing that He daily loads us with benefits.
+If you honestly assess all that the Lord has done for you, it will not take long for you to begin rejoicing that He daily loads you with benefits.
 Let's take a moment to remember a few of the many blessings we can enjoy every day as Christians.